 Stovetop: Saute the onions and garlic and peppers and spices.
 Simmer the broth and tomatoes with the lentils and bulgur and walnuts until lentils are cooked and walnuts are a little bit soft.
 Add the pumpkin and black beans last.

 Slow Cooker: Same as Instant Pot directions, except low heat for 6-8 hours.
+If it’s not thickening, keep it in a little longer.
+You’ll know it’s done when the lentils have softened and absorbed.

 Peppers: What peppers you choose kind of depends on what you want to happen with the flavor.
 Red and green bell peppers would add some mild flavor and sweetness, while adding a few jalapeños, roasted poblanos, chipotles, etc. would give you heat and a more smoky flavor.